duynguyen250/Airbnb-Prediction/README.md

 Link to dataset: https://insideairbnb.com/get-the-data/
 Note: The dataset used in this project was from June 2024.

-Please see my report named [https://github.com/duynguyen250/Airbnb-Prediction/blob/main/Report.pdf](Report.pdf) for a detailed explanation of the project.
-The code is in a Rmarkdown file called [https://github.com/duynguyen250/Airbnb-Prediction/blob/main/Airbnb.Rmd](Airbnb.Rmd).
+Please see the report named [Report.pdf](https://github.com/duynguyen250/Airbnb-Prediction/blob/main/Report.pdf) for a detailed explanation of each processes of the project.
+The code is in a Rmarkdown file called [Airbnb.Rmd](https://github.com/duynguyen250/Airbnb-Prediction/blob/main/Airbnb.Rmd).

 ## Authors
 * **Duy Nguyen**